Maria Ruth B. Pineda-Cortel

-Dr. Maria Ruth B. Pineda-Cortel is an associate professor and laboratory coordinator at the University of Santo Tomas (UST) where she teaches at the Department of Medical Technology of the Faculty of Pharmacy.
+Dr. Maria Ruth B. Pineda-Cortel is a full professor and laboratory coordinator at the University of Santo Tomas (UST) where she teaches at the Department of Medical Technology of the Faculty of Pharmacy.
 She also does research at the university's Research Center for the Natural Sciences and Applied Sciences (RCNAS).
 Pineda-Cortel has done extensive research focusing on gestational diabetes mellitus (GDM, also known as diabetes during pregnancy) and polycystic ovarian syndrome (PCOS) as a way to shed light on diseases that only affect women.
 As a woman of science, she advocates and works towards improving healthcare for women.
 Pineda-Cortel has also done research covering many health-related issues that include the effects of climate change on infectious diseases that are prevalent in the Philippines, such as dengue and malaria.

 Education

 Pineda-Cortel studied at the University of Santo Tomas in Manila, Philippines where she received all of her degrees: Bachelor of Science in Medical Technology, Master of Science in Medical Technology, and Doctor of Philosophy with a major in Biological Sciences.